Warrant Officer Prerequisites and Duty Description

 (3).
 Time in Feeder MOS (Waivable): Applicants with a feeder MOS must have at least 60 months’ experience in that MOS.

 (4).
-Intraservice Transfers: Applicants from other military branches must meet requirements 3a-c in their equivalent services.
+Intraservice Transfers: NOTE: Per the notice at the top of this page, the Active Component 270A MOS is not accepting applications from intra-service transfers at this time.
+When open, applicants from other military branches must meet requirements 3a-c in their equivalent services.
 Acceptable occupational specialties include USAF – AFSC 3E6XX, 3F0XX, 3F2XX, 3F3XX, 3F5XX, or 5J0XX; USN – Rating LN or PS; and USMC – Job Code 01XX, 44XX, or 34XX.
 Applicants with one of these occupational specialties do not need to submit a Feeder MOS waiver.

 ii.
 Experience waivers must be submitted as part of the completed application packet and addressed to: 270A Proponent, Plans, Programs & Policies (P3), Office of the Judge Advocate General, 2200 Army Pentagon (Room 2B517) Washington, DC 20310-2200.
 Memos must contain the required content and follow the format outlined here: Waiver/ETP Format